Charlie: I’m going to decide what is true based on what my group thinks is true.

 Charlie: The only reason my group doesn’t do that is because my group is flawless.

-Alex: Really?
-What makes you sure?
+Alex: What makes you sure about that?
 Put another way: If your group’s ideas ever did have a flaw, how would you know?

 Charlie: I’d know because my group knows everything there is that’s worth knowing about.